 I was packing a box in the kitchen when I noticed a pile of muddy shoes belonging to various family members in the corner by the laundry room.
 We have received a lot of much-needed rain recently and it makes sense not to put muddy shoes in your closet, but it was making a mess on the kitchen floor.

-My first impulse was to buy a plastic tub for each person to put dirty shoes in.
+My first impulse was to buy a plastic tub for each person to put their dirty shoes in.
 I even made a note on my shopping list.
-Fortunately, I stopped myself from making the purchases by realizing that I could solve the problem using cardboard shoeboxes, an old towel, or occasionally wiping up the floor.
+Fortunately, I stopped myself from buying the tubs by realizing that I could solve the problem using an old bath mat.

 Sigh, I wonder how many times this type of scenario will occur before my first instinct is to use something I already have versus buying something new.

-For fun and as means of evaluating my progress this year, I am keeping of list of the things that I buy and things I think about buying but do not.
+For fun and as means of evaluating my progress this year, I am keeping a journal of the things that I buy and things I think about buying but do not.
 In the future, I plan to write a post sharing my results and any wisdom I acquire along the way to living a minimalist life.